Photo by Alexis Antonio on Unsplash

 In general, try to follow these tips when eating in Puerto Rico:

 - Don’t go where the tourists go.
-Avoid the highly advertised places with bilingual menus, especially in popular tourist areas like Old San Juan.
+Especially in heavily touristed areas, avoid the highly advertised places with bilingual menus.
 For a genuine eating experience, avoid the hotel restaurant and ask some locals instead.

-- Go where the locals go.
-Go to restaurants and food trucks that have a lot of local traffic.
-Avoid poorly patronized places where the food looks like it’s been sitting around all day.
+- Go to restaurants and food trucks that have a lot of local traffic.
+Bustling places with quick turnover of locals are often a good choice.
+Avoid places that aren’t heavily patronized where the food looks like it’s been sitting around all day.

 - Take your time.
 You can’t eat everything at once.
 Taste, sample, and leave room for dessert.